ALPhaHoai/jqnode/README.md

 console.log(title.text()); // "Hello World"
 ```

 ### Using .load() Method

-The `.load()` static method provides a convenient way to parse HTML, especially useful when working with API responses:
+The `.load()` static method provides a convenient way to parse HTML, especially useful when working with API responses. **New:** The returned object is callable, supporting jQuery-like syntax!

 ```javascript
 const jq = require('@alphahoai/jqnode');